boringops-hq/boringops-articles/articles/boringops_a_rebuttal.md

 BoringOps is a luxury of success.
 It only works when you've found something worth stabilizing.
 Before that, premature boring is just premature optimization with a different name.

 The hard part?
-Knowing when to switch.
-Most teams stay in chaos mode too long.
-Some teams prematurely optimize.
-There's no clear signal for when boring becomes the right move.
+It's not knowing when to switch; it's getting leadership to fund the switch.
+Most organizations suffer from chaos inertia.
+Even after product-market-fit is found, the culture of "move fast and break things" is deeply entrenched, and executives are wary of paying the stabilization tax.

-**What this means**: BoringOps is not universal advice.
-If you're still figuring out what you're building, you should probably keep things exciting.
-The trick is recognizing the transition.
+**What this means**: BoringOps isn’t anti-startup: it’s anti-stagnation.
+Once the business knows what it is, chaos stops being agility and starts being drag.
+Your job is to force the organization to mature even when its habits don’t want to.

 ## Truth #6: Leadership Wants a Story